 My second book was a large synthetic study, Women in Eighteenth-century Europe (2010) that tried to rethink and revise the history of European women in the early modern period by bringing in new methodologies and new kinds of sources, and by going decisively beyond Western Europe.
 The book works to incorporate new scholarship on Ottoman and Eastern and Southeast European women (Jewish, Christian and Muslim) into the larger narrative.
 It also focuses attention on historical demography (particularly infant mortality) and utilizes new scholarship (my own and that of other scholars) on women and the law in a wide variety of contexts and legal venues.
 Finally it uses primary and secondary sources translated from many European languages to talk about such diverse topics as religion, food, women and politics, the arts, colonialism, slavery and work.

-Last year I co-edited a collection of annotated primary documents with Philip Stern, a historian at Duke University, on the 1689 Mughal Siege of Bombay, an important and little-studied event in the early history of the English East India Company's effort to establish a permanent settlement on the West coast of India.
+In 2016 I co-edited a collection of annotated primary documents with Philip Stern, a historian at Duke University, on the 1689 Mughal Siege of Bombay, an important and little-studied event in the early history of the English East India Company's effort to establish a permanent settlement on the West coast of India.
 It is hoped that it will be a resource for undergraduate and graduate courses in global history.
 The book is now out under the title the English East India Company at the Height of Mughal Expansion: A Soldier's Diary of the 1689 Siege of Bombay with Related Documents (Bedford Series in History and Culture, 2016).

 I have also written articles, book chapters and the like on such topics as family law (especially work based on the seventeenth and eighteenth-century English courts of Exchequer and Chancery, and the High Court of Admiralty -- see for example "Wives and Marital ‘Rights’ in the Court of Exchequer in the Early Eighteenth Century"); on Gender and the Royal Navy (see “Women and the Fiscal-Imperial State in the Late Seventeenth and Early Eighteenth Centuries”); on Sexuality (see "The Sapphic Strain: English Lesbians during the Long Eighteenth Century"); on the middle classes (see “The Middle Classes” in Encyclopedia of European Social History from 1350 to 2000), and on racist thought and practice (see "Racism, Imperialism and the Traveler's Gaze in Eighteenth-Century England").